realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 Therefore:

-- Bayesian reasoning works **within frames**
+- Bayesian reasoning works *within* frames
 - Reality Tracing governs when frames are incomplete or unstable

 Bayes is a tool of constrained minds.

 It is not an ontology of reality.

 ---

+## 3. The Infinity and Clamp Heuristic

+A central diagnostic principle of Reality Tracing:

+> Persistent, energy-bearing systems do not sustain unbounded infinities.

+When a model predicts:

+- Infinite growth
+- Infinite acceleration
+- Infinite optimization
+- Infinite regress
+- Infinite precision
+- Infinite rumination
+- Infinite expansion without friction

+without specifying a bounding mechanism,

+it signals unscoped constraint.

+Reality enforces limits through:

+- Rate ceilings
+- Resource depletion
+- Fatigue
+- Friction
+- Damping
+- Collapse
+- Termination rules

+If something appears infinite in a bounded system, one of the following is true:

+1. The model exceeds its valid scale
+2. A constraint has been abstracted away
+3. The variable is mis-specified
+4. The frame is incomplete

+Infinity is not automatically false.

+It is a structural warning flag.

+---

-### 3. Salience Governs Action
+## 4. Salience Governs Action

-Reality Tracing treats salience as the primary regulator of behavior:
+Reality Tracing treats salience as the primary regulator of behavior.

-- Anything in the mind can become an idea
+Anything in the mind can become salient:

-- Ideas, feelings, sensations, memories, and meta-ideas can become salient
+- Ideas
+- Feelings
+- Sensations
+- Memories
+- Meta-ideas

-- Salience determines what receives energy and action
+Salience determines what receives energy and action.

 Habituation stabilizes salience over time, preventing infinite loops.

+Without habituation, cognition would destabilize into runaway amplification.

 This explains: